cscribn/README-one-on-one-work/README.md

 ### Required

 * 🏠 Housekeeping: reminders, upcoming events, time off.
+* (When there's a deadline requiring more technical focus) Pair programming
+  * Show me code on which you're currently working
+  * We'll discuss: direction, improvements, issues.
 * (For managers) Give an update on one of your reports.

 ### Optional / Report Picks